Huasteca Potosina Mexico: A Complete Adventure Guide

 You can start in any town, staying overnight in one of the many hotels and hostels along the way as you travel through the territory.

-Suppose you prefer to settle in a place in the Huasteca and organize and execute a tour plan.
-In that case, it is best to stay in Ciudad Valles, the largest town in the region, considered a kind of gateway that gives convenient access to any Huastecan municipality.
+If you prefer to settle in a place in the Huasteca and organize and execute a tour plan, it is best to stay in Ciudad Valles, the largest town in the region, considered a kind of gateway that gives convenient access to any Huastecan municipality.

 The local guides provide an excellent orientation to make the tours and activities safe.